subhajit51193/brainy-thread-7805/README.md

-# Automated Student Registration System
+# Automated Student Registration System[Console Based Application]

 It is my first Project of backend.
 Used Java as Programming language and used SQL as database to store all the data.
 Admin password and username has been hardcode .
 Admin username = "username" and password = "password".